Golden hay bales scattered across a freshly harvested field with rolling green hills and a blue sky in the background during sunset.

 This alignment can come in the form of ensuring the Project incorporates such things as existing farm roads, or development of the turbine pads occurs in a way where contours and natural water run-off are not disturbed.
 These considerations ensure the farming operation can continue while the renewable energy developer is able to develop and construct.

-Challenges tend to arise when the initial path and plan designed by the renewable energy developer doesn’t align with a landowners Farm Plan.
+Challenges tend to arise when the initial path and plan designed by the renewable energy developer doesn’t align with a landowners Landplan.
 The main concerns are usually items such as access around the property and exclusion zones.
-Exclusion Zones are usually put in place on a Farm Plan for specific and important reasons to a Landowner where they don’t want any development taking place, and this is usually because its clear grazing or cropping country.
+Exclusion Zones are usually put in place on a Landplan for specific and important reasons to a Landowner where they don’t want any development taking place, and this is usually because its clear grazing or cropping country.
 This usually causes issues with renewable energy developers as the clear country is usually the easiest to work with in relation to less clearing, easier access for vehicles and machinery to move around the farm.

 Other issues can include contour banks and over ground flow of water which all need to be considered by renewable energy developers to ensure things like erosion don’t occur and any water run off can easily be captured and doesn’t go to waste.